google-research-datasets/seahorse/README.md

 ```
 The Seahorse dataset is released under the [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.

-You can download the Seahorse dataset here: https://storage.googleapis.com/seahorse-public/seahorse_data.zip
+You can download the dataset here: https://storage.googleapis.com/seahorse-public/seahorse_data.zip

 ## Dataset description